 Short Sword: weight 2, sp 35, critical 2.
 Allows specialization.

 Long Sword: weight 2, sp 50, critical 3.
-Allows specialization, and the wielder always wins tied initiative.
+Allows specialization, If used in one hand, can re-roll one attack per combat.

 Hand Axe: weight 2, sp 35, critical 3.
 Shield rolls require a 6